Data structures

 Checking and converting

 Besides documenting the data structures, these ft_datatype_xxx functions also check the internal consistency of the structures and - where needed - update the data structures to the latest standard.
-This means that if a user loads a data structure from an old .mat file on disk and feeds it into a newer version of a FieldTrip function, the data structure is updated to the expected format prior to the function doing its work.
+So if a user loads a data structure from an old .mat file on disk and feeds it into a newer version of a FieldTrip function, the structure is updated to the expected format prior to the function starting to work on it.
 This works by each FieldTrip function calling ft_checkdata at the start of the function, and ft_checkdata calling the corresponding ft_datatype_xxx function.

 Dimord